Small Grants Scheme Guidelines

 You must follow relevant legislation and guidance (please refer to this government guidance for safeguarding and protecting people for charities and trustees for more information).
 If you do not have adequate safeguarding policies, we may be unable to fund you.

 The Foyle Foundation is committed to protecting all personal information you provide to us.
-We will only use contact information you provide for administration, evaluation and research purposes to facilitate our grant making and to further our charitable activities.
-Personal contact information will not be made public in anyway.
-Please also see our Privacy Notice.
+Please also see our Privacy Notice